Modernismo: Enrique González Martínez

-Enrique González Martínez was born April 13, 1871, in Guadalajara, Jalisco, Mexico.
+Enrique González Martínez was born April 13, 1871, in Guadalajara, Mexico.
 He died on February 19, 1952, in Mexico City, Mexico.
-Martínez is considered one of the last great Modernismo poets.
-While others consider him to be the first post-modernismo poet, he never completely abandoned his Modernismo characteristics in his work.
-For the first time in Latin American literature, there was more of a local concern in literature through his works.
-He was a medical doctor, professor and diplomat to Chile (1920-1922), Argentina (1922-24), Spain, and Portugal (1924-1931).
-One of his poems called Tuércele el cuello al cisne (Twist the Swan’s Neck) has often been seen as his anti-modernismo manifesto.
+Martínez is considered one of the last great modernismo poets.
+While others consider him to be the first post-modernismo poet, he never completely abandoned modernismo characteristics in his work.
+For the first time in Latin American literature, his works showed more of a local concern in literature.
+He was a medical doctor, professor, and diplomat to Chile (1920-1922), Argentina (1922-24), Spain, and Portugal (1924-1931).
+One of his poems, called Tuércele el cuello al cisne (Twist the Swan’s Neck), has often been seen as an anti-modernismo manifesto.
 However, this is far from the truth.
 Enrique González Martínez continued to be a modernismo poet for the rest of his life.
-Tuércele el cuello al cisne is not a rejection of the Modernismo movement but should be seen as a rejection of surface rhetorical devices and frivolity rather than of the whole movement.